User Guide

 Advanced options let you provide examples that guide extraction behavior:

-• Add positive examples to show what the attribute should match.
+• Add inclusion examples to show what should be found in the extracted outputs.

-• Add negative examples to show what should be excluded.
+• Add exclusion examples to show what should not be found in the extracted outputs.

 These examples help reduce ambiguity and improve consistency across documents.